taboola/goreplay/middleware/README.md

 To simplify middleware creation we provide packages for NodeJS and Go (upcoming).

+If you want to get access to original and replayed responses, do not forget adding `--output-http-track-respose` and `--input-raw-track-response` options.

 ## NodeJS

 Before starting, you should install the package via npm: `npm install goreplay_middleware`.